 The rest of the time is a blur.
 I'm highly aware of the beautiful, hand-made chai truffle (10 mg THC, $3.50) sitting snugly in a paper bag next to the cash register as my credit card runs.
-My receipt barely spits out before I'm taking heroic strides toward the lobby and out into the car.
+I worry about it melting.
+It seems so fragile and innocent.
+My receipt barely spits out before I'm taking heroic strides toward the lobby and out to the car.
 It's hot.
 This masterpiece needs a refrigerator.
 Two blocks down, the smell of the flower reaches my nose through sealed plastic and the paper bag.
 My car smells like a rocketship by the time I get home.

-When I get there, I take the steps two at a time, holding the bag lightly and thrusting it before me.
-Inside, I gingerly place it in the fridge for after supper.
+When I get home, I take the steps two at a time, holding the bag lightly and thrusting it before me.
+Inside, I gingerly place it in the fridge for later.
 I don't touch it.
 Not even a nibble.
 Well.
 Maybe a nibble.

 A few hours later—following an impromptu top-to-bottom house cleaning, dinner and chocolatey snack—I relax on the couch with the indica-dominant Venom OG (THC: 22.79%, CBD 0.24%—$11/gram) and watch Kumaré on Netflix.

 Venom is a cross between Poison OG and Rare Dankness #1.
-Its smooth quality and sweet, lemony taste make it go down easily with hardly a cough.
+Its smooth quality and sweet, lemony taste makes it go down easily with hardly a cough.
 But this beast is sneaky.
-Nearly 20 minutes into the film, my muscles go slack, my body becomes light and airy.
-While not quite what I'd call “heady,” the vibe from this strain is very relaxed and will serve those looking for a nice bedtime bud, but don't want to wake up at two in the morning, a DVD menu looping and a pool of drool on their shoulder.
+Nearly twenty minutes into the film, my muscles go slack, my body becomes light and airy.
+While not quite what I'd call, “heady,” the vibe from this strain is very relaxed, and will serve those looking for a nice bedtime bud, but don't want to wake up at two in the morning, a DVD menu looping and a pool of drool on their shoulder.